-Figure 24.
+Figure 19.
 Pearson residuals for fit to annual age data from the FISS survey in the coastwide short model; red circles denote female residuals, and blue circles denote male residuals.

-Figure 25.
+Figure 20.
 Fit to annual age data from the commercial fishery landings in the coastwide short model.

-Figure 26.
+Figure 21.
 Pearson residuals for the fit to annual age data from the commercial fishery landings in the coastwide short model; grey circles denote unsexed residuals, red circles denote female residuals, and blue circles denote male residuals.

-Figure 27.
-Observed and predicted sex-ratio in the commercial fishery landings from the coastwide short model.
+Figure 22.
+Observed and predicted sex-ratio in the commercial fishery landings from the coastwide short model for years with sex-specific age composition data (2017-2023).

-Figure 28.
+Figure 23.
 Observed and predicted sex-ratio in the FISS from the coastwide short model.